cloudrac3r/out-of-your-element/readme.md

 1. [Get Node.js version 18 or later](https://nodejs.org/en/download/releases) (the version is required by the matrix-appservice dependency)

+1. Clone this repo and checkout a specific tag.
+(Development happens on main.
+Stabler versions are tagged.)

-2. Install dependencies: `npm install --save-dev` (omit --save-dev if you will not run the automated tests)
+1. Install dependencies: `npm install --save-dev` (omit --save-dev if you will not run the automated tests)

-3. Copy `config.example.js` to `config.js` and fill in Discord token.
+1. Copy `config.example.js` to `config.js` and fill in Discord token.

-4. Copy `registration.example.yaml` to `registration.yaml` and fill in bracketed values.
+1. Copy `registration.example.yaml` to `registration.yaml` and fill in bracketed values.
 You could generate each hex string with `dd if=/dev/urandom bs=32 count=1 2> /dev/null | basenc --base16 | dd conv=lcase 2> /dev/null`.
 Register the registration in Synapse's `homeserver.yaml` through the usual appservice installation process, then restart Synapse.

-5. Run `node scripts/seed.js` to check your setup, create the database and server state (only need to run this once ever)
+1. Run `node scripts/seed.js` to check your setup, create the database and server state (only need to run this once ever)

-6. Make sure the tests work by running `npm t`
+1. Make sure the tests work by running `npm t`

-7. Start the bridge: `node start.js`
+1. Start the bridge: `node start.js`

-8. Add the bot to a server - use any *one* of the following commands for an invite link:
+1. Add the bot to a server - use any *one* of the following commands for an invite link:
 	* (in the REPL) `addbot`
 	* (in a chat) `//addbot`
 	* $ `node addbot.js`